grenaud/dice/README.md

 DICE can handle gzipped text files so gzip whenever possible to save space.
 By default, we discard CpG islands but they can be added back in using the -wcpg.
 Also, you can flag transitions and transversions using the "-t" option.

-Example:
-TODO

-This will produce the files..
-TODO.
-We combine sites with the same allele frequency base count in the BAM file to increase speed.

 # Test data